Gray categories with duals and their diagrams: Diagrams for Gray categories with duals

 Between surface moves, the diagram can be subdivided to a diagram $E$ by introducing an additional vertex for each cusp and an additional line for each fold, and labelling with the canonical 2- and 3-morphisms for folds and cusps.
 Note that $E$ need not be progressive, but the projection of each surface in $E$ is regular.
 Between the surface moves, the subdivision to $E$ is preserved by the isotopy.

 The topology of the two-dimensional diagram that is given by the projection of $E$ is determined by the 1-skeleton of $E$.
 The associated moves induced by the isotopy are the moves for a projection of a graph.
-These moves are the Reidemeister II and III moves and the Reshetikhin-Turaev sliding move.
+These moves are (4) the Reidemeister II and III moves and (5) the Reshetikhin-Turaev sliding move.
 Note that the Kauffman double-twist cancellation move does not occur.
-This is because this move is always accompanied by pairs of cusps appearing or disappearing, and all such cusp cancellations have already been accounted in the surface moves or ribbon moves.
-The invariance under the Reidemeister II and III moves and the sliding moves is proved in the same way as above for the ribbon moves.
+This is because this move is always accompanied by pairs of cusps appearing or disappearing, and all such cusp cancellations have already been accounted for in the surface moves or ribbon moves.
+Finally, between these moves, the diagram changes by isotopies of the projection plane.

-Finally, between these moves, the diagram changes by isotopy of the projection plane.
-The diagram $E$ projects to a two-dimensional diagram for $\mac G(\mac C,\mac D)$, which is a planar 2-category, and so the evaluation of the diagram is invariant, providing the labels for this two-dimensional diagram are induced according to Definitions \ref{vertexrigid} for regions and lines, and \ref{rotatedvertex} for vertices.
-For the regions, lines and vertices projected from regions, lines and vertices of $D$ this follows from Definition \ref{3dlabels}.
-For folds and cusps, this follows from the fact that $*$ is a rotation in the projection plane, and for crossings from Lemma \ref{sigma_ids}. \end{proof}